MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/schemas-used-dynamics-365.md

 search.app:
   - D365CE
 ---
-# Schemas used in Dynamics 365 for Customer Engagement
+# Schemas used in Dynamics 365 for Customer Engagement apps

 [!INCLUDE[](../includes/cc_applies_to_update_9_0_0.md)]